Cwantic/Documentation/Design/Elements/Matrix.md

 # Create matrix

-A **matrix** is a virtual element with a user oriented stiffness matrix.
+A **matrix** is a structural element with a user oriented stiffness matrix.

 When you click on the **Add matrix** button without selection, the left panel shows a message :